carpentries-incubator/swc_github_flow/for_novice_contributors.md

     -   send saved changes you have made on your local computer to a remote repository.
 For a change to show up on GitHub, the saved changes must be *pushed* from your computer to the remote repository.
 -   *pull*
     -   download saved changes from a remote repository to your local version of the same repository.
 This is useful when other people have made changes to a shared project, and you want to download (*pull*) the changes from the shared remote repository to your own computer.
--   *pull request*
+-   *pull request* (GitHub-specific term)
     -   send proposed changes from a specific version of a repository back to the main version of a repository to be considered for incorporation by the people maintaining the repository (the maintainers)
 -   *fork* (GitHub-specific term)
     -   to copy a repository from another user and store it under your own account.

 ## Option 1 - Use a graphical interface (the GitHub webpage)

-##### Getting Ready:
+#### Getting Ready:

 1. Identify the url and repository name for the lesson you want to make changes for, eg <https://github.com/swcarpentry/git-novice>.
 The base branch in all the Carpentry lessons is called **gh-pages**.

 2. It’s not possible to for you to directly edit the version of the lesson in the Carpentry repository, so the overall idea of “GitHub Flow” is that you can submit edits by:

     1) making your own copy of the lesson repository

     2) making a branch in your own copy

     3) making the changes on that dedicated branch, and then

     4) sending your proposed changes back to the Carpentry version of the repository by creating a **pull request**.

 3. Have you already forked the repository for this lesson?